vuongducphuong/documentation/content/applications/finance/accounting/bank.rst

 Add a Bank Account`, click on :guilabel:`Create it` (at the bottom right), and fill out the form.

 .. note::
-   - Odoo automatically detects the bank account type (e.g., IBAN) and enables some features accordingly.
+   - Leansoft automatically detects the bank account type (e.g., IBAN) and enables some features accordingly.
    - A default bank journal is available and can be used to configure your bank account by going to :menuselection:`Accounting --> Configuration --> Accounting: Journals --> Bank`.
 Open it and